code-423n4/2023-02-ethos-findings/data/Sathish9098-G.md

 On the other hand, if you declare a variable outside the loop, the variable is only initialized once, and you can reuse the same instance of the variable inside the loop.
 This approach can save gas and optimize the execution of your code

-GAS SAMPLE TEST IN remix ide :
+GAS SAMPLE TEST IN remix ide(Without gas optimizations) :

 Before Mitigation :